hashicorp/terraform/website/source/docs/configuration/syntax.html.md

 page_title: "Configuration Syntax"
 sidebar_current: "docs-config-syntax"
 description: |-
   The syntax of Terraform configurations is custom.
 It is meant to strike a balance between human readable and editable as well as being machine-friendly.
   For machine-friendliness, Terraform can also read JSON configurations.
 For general Terraform configurations, however, we recommend using the Terraform syntax.
 ---

 # Configuration Syntax

-<a id="hcl"></a>

 The syntax of Terraform configurations is called [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl).
 It is meant to strike a